 Choose to go on tours to, and run by, local communities

-A more organised way of engaging with local communities is to opt for a tour that either visits them or is organised by them in the first place.
+A more organised way of engaging with local communities and travelling responsibly is to opt for a tour that either visits them or is organised by them in the first place.

 There are several positives to this responsible travel choice.
 Firstly, on an economic level, all of the money you spend – whether on the trip itself or at services, restaurants and hotels in the local area – goes directly into local pockets.
 This provides a valuable boost to the local economy.